thkus/ios-toolkit/README.md

 Setup
 -----
-Add `pod 'Toolkit', :git => 'https://github.com/tosse/ios-toolkit.git', :tag => '0.1'` to your Podfile and run `pod install`
+Add `pod 'Toolkit', :git => 'https://github.com/tosse/ios-toolkit.git', :tag => '0.1'` to your Podfile and run `pod install` `#import Toolkit.h` everywhere you would like to use it.

 License
 -------